-The constant motion of the sea also creates a need for rugged video and data systems, for weapons, surveillance, communications and radar systems, that can be used in the most adverse naval conditions.
+The constant motion of the sea also creates a need for rugged maritime technology such as video and data systems, for weapons, surveillance, communications and radar systems, that can be used in the most adverse naval conditions.
 Some of the video and data systems used in the navy are rugged military servers, rugged computers, LCD monitors and widescreen displays, which offer the highest visibility and operation in any light condition.

 Contamination control systems in maritime technology

 The closed compartments and enclosed spaces of naval vessels and submarines require effective contamination control systems, including air conditioning and heating and ventilation systems, to ensure the supply of fresh air to occupants.